aarossig/aprs-utils/README.md

+# aprs-utils

+This project contains utilities for use with APRS Amateur Packet Radio.

-# aprs-file-copy
+## aprs-file-copy

-This project contains an implementation of a chunked file transfer protocol that uses APRS packet radio for backhaul.
-This is of general interest to licensed Amateur Radio Operators.
+The aprs-file-copy tool implements a chunked file transfer protocol that uses APRS packet radio for backhaul.

-# overview
+### overview

 This is inspired by the desire to send signed emails and small, highly compressed images over the exsiting APRS infrastructure.
 Emails that are signed